 47 I think it is a balance.
 If you choose to develop areas have restrictions on the building styles etc. I encourage some smart development the center - I don't understand why there has to be commercial development with residential Bryantville.
-I don't know of anything of hand

-All areas except business district on rt 139 and north part of rt 53 which is already businesses Any area of the town that is not appropriate for housing projects Not sure.
+All areas except business district on rt 139 and north part of rt 53 which is already businesses.
+Any area of the town that is not appropriate for housing projects Not sure.